jddunn/jddunn.github.io/_posts/projects/tenets.md

 The import time problem is real - `import transformers` cascades to torch (500ms), numpy (100ms), CUDA (200ms), totaling over 1 second.
 Our solution: defer until needed.

-### Import Condensing
+### Import condensation (distilling)

 Large files with dozens of imports waste precious tokens.
-We intelligently condense:
+We intelligently condense based on known file structure patterns in programming langues (we support 15+ languages as core first-class features, and have generic analyzers for logical flows).

 ```python
 # Instead of: